ravikiranvm/terraform-a2z/learning.md

 export TF_VAR_variable_name="value"
 ```
 15. templatefile is a built-in functions which renders a file from its path and then returns a string.
 This can be used for inputting ec2 user-data.

+** 01 Feb 2025

+* What terraform init command does?

+- Configures the backend
+- Downloads the modules
+- Initilizes the provider plugins